spryker/spryker-docs/docs/fes/dev/launchpad-guides/launching-storefronts.md

 ## Configuring the build

-In the *Hosting provider* section, you need to configure how the Storefront will be deployed to [Netlify](https://www.netlify.com/).
+In the *Hosting provider* section, you configure how the Storefront is deployed to [Netlify](https://www.netlify.com/).
 In future, you'll also be able to use other hosting providers.

-To configure the build configuration, do the following:
+The Launchpad automatically deploys your Storefront to Netlify using a default configuration.
+If you want to customize the deployment, do the following:

 1. Optional: Enter a **BASE DIRECTORY**.
   This is the directory from which a deployment is started.
 If not specified, the root directory of the repository is used.